dgerosa/CV/_group.md

     <strong>Matteo Boschini</strong><br>
     PhD student<br>
 <a href="mailto:m.boschini1@campus.unimib.it">m.boschini1@campus.unimib.it</a><br>
-    <em>Gaussian Processor, black-hole surrogator, hypercuber, Tolkien addict.
+    <em>Gaussian Processor, black-hole surrogator, Tolkien addict.
 Likes discovering new places, whether in the real world or in fantasy books.
 Often bothers friends with “simple” board games.
 Probably knows even how to build a nuclear reactor.</em>
   </div>
 </div>
 <div class="person">